 Retreats are the community based application of the work that are set in various environments and locations around the world.
 These events are samplings of how to live, work, create and heal while respectfully engaging with Mother Earth.

 Doing something for twenty-five years you start to realize some truths about life and human nature.
 I’ve been focused on helping people, albeit reluctantly, at first.
 I don’t consider what I do to be that unique or exceptional, nevertheless I study life and nature in particular.
 I pay attention to why things grow, prosper and reach their potential.
 I love watching anything be nurtured and heal.
 People often allow their stories; their problems and trauma’s to define them.
-They become boring and debilitating by definition and cause alienation.
-My work has been to act as a guide; to lead those who are suffering and to empower them, to engage them in their challenges and to show them how to use them to strengthen themselves so that they can get well again, so that they can recover and thrive and ultimately guide and help others.
+My work has been to act as a guide; to lead those who are suffering and to empower them to learn from their challenges and to use these same challenges to strengthen and get well again.
+Most can recover, thrive and ultimately help others.
 I have made a commitment to this journey.
 I have continued to use the pranayama breathing technique that I was introduced to in 1989 as a cornerstone in this work and I have studied the relationships of self-love, gratitude and creative expression as some of the consistent steps to helping people heal and grow.
 My exchange with others, my community and mother earth and the rewards that the work has brought fuels me in a profound way.